anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter01.rst

 b) OPNFV Infra WG.

 The CNTT RI WSs work closely with the OPNFV Infra WG for the requirement of Labs and Installers.
-The detailed requirements explained in `Chapter 4 <chapter04.md>`__ and `Chapter 5 <chapter05.md>`__ of this document are discussed and reviewed with the Infra WG, and will be used as guideline for detailed development work in Infra WG.
+The detailed requirements explained in :ref:`chapters/chapter04:Lab Requirements` and :ref:`chapters/chapter05:Hardware Delivery and Configuration Requirements` of this document are discussed and reviewed with the Infra WG, and will be used as guideline for detailed development work in Infra WG.

 c) OPNFV Testing WG.